virtuosolearning/jquery-ui-sass-rails/README.md

 @import jquery.ui.datepicker // import all the modules you need
 ```

 The big advantage that the jQuery UI stylesheets have been converted to Sass in this gem is that you now have a super easy way to customize the jQuery UI themes using simple Sass variables.
-You simply need to specify your own values **before** you import the jQuery UI stylesheets:
+You simply need to specify your own values **before** you import the `jquery.ui.theme` stylesheet:

 ```sass
 // app/assets/stylesheets/application.css.sass